Decorate Your Home with a Desi Touch

 Solid wood furniture is an important element in Indian interior design.
 For an authentic look, make the most of stunning Indian craftsmanship and choose traditional pieces with curved armrests and legs, carvings and inlay work in metal or ivory.

 Traditional Indian cabinets are a great combination of functionality and aesthetics.
-Brightly painted and embellished with inlay work using mirrors, stones, ivory, or metal, they serve as storage units in your living room, bedroom, or kitchen.
+Brightly painted and embellished with inlay work using mirrors, stones, ivory, or metal, they can serve as storage units too.
 Use them as accents alongside solid wood pieces to lighten the mood of your spaces.

 Rugs and floor cushions lend warmth and comfort to decor and can be used liberally.
 Traditional Indian pieces such as the swing, or jhoola, can bring a playful and decadent vibe to your spaces.

-Since India has a large and exciting variety of handicrafts, there are a ton of decorative artifacts to choose from to decorate your home.
+Since India has a large and exciting variety of handicrafts, there are a ton of artifacts to choose from to decorate your home.

 Use fine fabrics like silk or ikat for upholstering your centrepieces or for your cushions.
 Cotton and khadi can be used for side chairs while simpler fabrics like jute can be used for smaller foot stools.

 From the gold-leafed paintings of Tanjore and the painstaking detail of the Rajasthani miniature paintings to the ever popular Madhubani paintings, India has a wonderful variety of artistic styles.
 You can also put up the works of some of the contemporary painters.
 Their artwork depicts Indian themes with a distinctly modern touch.